Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • the appearance of blood in the urine.

-Despite the inflammatory nature of the disease, the general condition of the patient is not disturbed.
-Most often, patients visit a urologist, but all symptoms may not be present.
-Some of them may be strongly pronounced, and some may be completely absent.
+Despite the inflammatory nature of the disease, general state the patient is not disturbed.
+Most often, patients consult a urologist, but all symptoms may not be present.
+Some of them may be very pronounced, and some may be completely absent.

-As the disease approaches a chronic form, symptoms may disappear.
+As the disease becomes chronic, symptoms may disappear.
 Their further occurrence may be periodic.

 In female representatives, the length of the urethra is small, about a couple of centimeters, but it is quite wide.
-Due to the anatomical structure of the female urethra, pathogens can easily penetrate into the bladder.
-Even if the mucous membrane of the urethra slightly swells, the outflow of urine is impaired.
+Due to the anatomical structure of the female urethra, pathogens easily penetrate the bladder.
+Even if the mucous membrane of the urethra swells slightly, the outflow of urine is disrupted.

-Despite the absence of a threat to life, urethritis leads to unpleasant sensations, moreover, complications are dangerous for women's health.
-Often, women suffer from the parallel course of two diseases: urethritis and cystitis.
+Despite the absence of a threat to life, urethritis leads to unpleasant sensations, and complications are dangerous for women's health.
+Often women suffer from a parallel course of two diseases: urethritis and cystitis.

 In this case, cystitis is the simplest complication that causes urethritis.
-Therefore, the disease must be treated on time, otherwise the development of an ascending infection is possible, the complications of which are difficult to cope with.
+Therefore, the disease must be treated in time, otherwise an ascending infection may develop, the complications of which are difficult to cope with.

-During pregnancy, the development of the inflammatory process occurs faster, so the symptoms of urethritis are more pronounced.
-The doctor should be consulted if you experience pain and itching during urination, the appearance of pus in the urine, redness of the external genital organs.
+During pregnancy, the development of the inflammatory process occurs faster, so urethritis symptoms are more pronounced.
+You should consult a doctor if you experience pain and itching during urination, the appearance of pus in the urine, or redness of the external genitalia.

-Often, the bladder can become inflamed after childbirth.
-When the fetus moves along the genital tract, compression and injury to the pelvic organs occurs.
-The damage can be subtle.
+Often the bladder can become inflamed after childbirth.
+When the fetus moves through the genital tract, compression and injury to the pelvic organs occurs.
+The damage may not be noticeable.
 In a nursing mother, the disease may occur due to bladder catheterization, which is performed after childbirth.
-Despite the fact that sterilized instruments are used during the manipulation, the mucous membrane is damaged, and bacteria enter through micro-scratches.
-Immediately after childbirth, a hot water bottle with ice is often placed on the stomach, which leads to hypothermia and a decrease in immunity.
+Despite the fact that sterilized instruments are used during manipulation, the mucous membrane is damaged and bacteria enter through microscratches.
+Immediately after childbirth, a heating pad with ice is often placed on the stomach, which leads to hypothermia and decreased immunity.

 Should be understood

-For such reasons, cystitis cannot develop in a healthy woman, which means that either hygiene is impaired, or there is a chronic infection.
+For such reasons, cystitis cannot develop in a healthy woman, which means either hygiene is poor or there is a chronic infection.

 Sometimes urethritis occurs in children, but less often than in adults.
-The diagnosis is usually quite difficult, as the manifestations are not particularly pronounced.
+Making a diagnosis is usually quite difficult, since the manifestations are not particularly pronounced.

 In boys, the disease is characterized by: